INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: Related Work

-Finally, data sets for the development and proof of localization algorithms for UAVs also exist, but the focus does not lie on sensor degradation and sensor switching nor cross-domain operation.
-The EuROC data set introduced by \cite{Burri2016} focuses on various difficulty levels of VIO for indoor scenarios (2x768x480~images~@20Hz and IMU~@200Hz), with ground~truth generated by using a motion capture system and a Leica station.
-The \mbox{UZH-FPV} drone racing data set \cite{Delmerico19} features dynamic flights for isolated indoor and outdoor trajectories (640x480~images~@30Hz and IMU~@500/1000Hz respectively).
-This data set uses a motion capturing system for the ground~truth of the indoor trajectories, and SLAM for the ground~truth of the outdoor trajectories.
-Another interesting approach is the Blackbird data set \cite{Antonini2020}, which performs \mbox{real-world} flights and collects IMU~(100Hz) as well as motion capture information~(360Hz) to generate a multitude of \mbox{photo-realistic} vision streams, each for the same set of recorded trajectories.
-UAV data sets for possible future real-world applications also exist; \cite{Rodrigues2021} generated a data set for the analysis of energy consumption for a package delivery drone.
-However, the data set does not provide image streams, and the accuracy of position ground~truth is only rated with $\pm 2m$~@10Hz.
+Finally, datasets for the development and proof of localization algorithms for UAVs also exist, but the focus does not lie on sensor degradation and sensor switching nor cross-domain operation.
+The EuROC dataset introduced by \cite{Burri2016} focuses on various difficulty levels of VIO for indoor scenarios (2x768x480~images~@\SI{20}{\hertz} and IMU~@\SI{200}{\hertz}), with ground~truth generated by using a motion capture system and a Leica station.
+The \mbox{UZH-FPV} drone racing dataset \cite{Delmerico2019} features dynamic flights for isolated indoor and outdoor trajectories (640x480~images~@\SI{30}{\hertz} and IMU~@\SI{500}{\hertz}/\SI{1000}{\hertz} respectively).
+This dataset uses a motion capturing system for the ground~truth of the indoor trajectories, and SLAM for the ground~truth of the outdoor trajectories.
+Another interesting approach is the Blackbird dataset \cite{Antonini2020_ijrrblackbird}, which performs \mbox{real-world} flights and collects IMU~(\SI{100}{\hertz}) as well as motion capture information~(\SI{360}{\hertz}) to generate a multitude of \mbox{photo-realistic} vision streams, each for the same set of recorded trajectories.
+UAV datasets for possible future real-world applications also exist; \cite{Rodrigues2021} generated a dataset for the analysis of energy consumption for a package delivery drone.
+However, the dataset does not provide image streams, and the accuracy of position ground~truth is only rated with $\pm \SI{2}{\meter}$~@\SI{10}{\hertz}.

-Another data set, mainly concerning the Mars analog contribution of the presented work, is the MADMAX data set \cite{Meyer2021}.
-This data set provides a sensor suite similar to the Mars-Rover but is performed in a handheld approach.
-However, this data set only provides lower rate IMU measurements~(100Hz) and lower rate image streams (1032x772~@15Hz and 2064x1544~@4Hz) compared to the presented INSANE data set.
-This is adequate given that a rover platform does not perform agile trajectories.
-The ground~truth for this data set is generated by fusing measurements from two \ac{RTK} \ac{GNSS} units~(1Hz) with IMU measurements, resulting in a 100Hz filtered ground~truth data stream.
+Another dataset, mainly concerning the Mars analog contribution of the presented work, is the MADMAX dataset \cite{Meyer2021}.
+This dataset provides a sensor suite similar to the Mars-Rover but is performed in a handheld approach.
+However, this dataset only provides lower rate IMU measurements~(\SI{100}{\hertz}) and lower rate image streams (1032x772~@\SI{15}{\hertz} and 2064x1544~@\SI{4}{\hertz}) compared to the presented INSANE dataset.
+This is adequate, given that a rover platform does not perform agile trajectories.
+The ground~truth for this dataset is generated by fusing measurements from two \ac{RTK} \ac{GNSS} units~(\SI{1}{\hertz}) with IMU measurements, resulting in a \SI{100}{\hertz} filtered ground~truth data stream.